HinChou/Web-Scraper/README.md

 4. Teacher Employment Information Data:
 Using multiprocessing module to aggregate information from several websites

 Why multiprocessing?
+Why threading?
 Differences between multiprocessing and threading.

 # Thoughts:
 * DataFrame & Series object have a nice feature about handling the missing data than list, array, dict.